comphy-lab/pyRheo/gui/README.md

 ## Step 3: Using the GUI

 ### Loading Data
 1. Click on the **"Load Data"** button to select the data file to use.
 The data file should be a CSV file with columns with header "Time" and "Creep Compliance", followed by their corresponding data.
 The user can look at the file `creep_ps190_data.csv` to understand the requirements in the file structure before loading.
-The delimiter between columns should be comma "," and decimal ".".
+The delimiter between columns should be comma "tab" and decimal ".".
 Column headers in case of relaxation: "Time" and "Relaxation Modulus".
 Column headers in case of oscillation: "Angular Frequency" and "Storage Modulus", and "Loss Modulus".
 Column headers in case of rotation: "Shear Rate" and "Viscosity".
 2. After successfully loading the data, a message box will notify you.

 ![Successful data load prompt](screenshots/screenshot_pyRheo_GUI_load.png)